 Most public phones can be operated by using phone cards.
 In addition, cell phones are available for rental from the airport as well.
 Another option is to rent a phone in advance through a carrier such as Israel Phones.
 Most of the shops, post offices and news stands sell phone cards that can be used for calls worldwide.
 Just ask!

-Traveling from Israel into Jordan is quite easy.
+Traveling from Israel into Jordan is rather easy.
 However, VISA requirements have changed frequently in the last few years so we highly suggest you contact us to learn more about the requirements or check with the Jordanian Tourism site.
 Below is a brief description of each border crossing as well as useful web sites.

 1. The Jordan River/Sheikh Hussein Crossing (near Tiberius)

 This crossing links the Israeli city of Beit She’an with Jordan.
-You can take the 961 bus from the Tiberius bus terminal to the Israeli border city of Beit She’an in just over 1 hour at a cost of NIS38 (approximately $10).
+You can take the 961 bus from the Tiberius bus terminal to the Israeli border city of Beit She’an in just over 1 hour at a cost of 38 NIS (approximately $10).
 Before crossing into Jordan, make time to visit the magnificently preserved ruins of this city which is mentioned in the Book of Joshua and was later conquered by King David.

 Once you cross into Jordan, you can take a bus or hire a taxi for the 90 Kilometer (56 miles) to the capital city of Amman.
 The border is open 363 days a year from 6:30 AM until 8:00 PM Sunday to Thursday and 8:00 AM until 8:00 PM on Fridays and Saturdays.
 The crossing is closed on the Jewish holiday of Yom Kippur and the first day of the Muslim New Year.